 The Nest Nursery School opened in the fall of 2011 and represents the fulfillment of a dream for co-founders Teresa Cole, Kristi Cameron and Mandy Palmer.
 Teresa, Kristi, and Mandy are local mothers and educators who have long envisioned a high-quality childcare center and school in the Southeast Atlanta Community for the very youngest children.
 The Nest is created with an abundance of collective energy and like-mindedness.

 The school provides a unique early childhood education program which is influenced by the educational experiences in the infant/toddler centers and preschools of Reggio Emilia, Italy.
-The co-founders of the school have made several trips to Reggio to study the approach, and have participated for 10 years in a local professional development collaborative called Project Infinity which is devoted to supporting conversation and exchange among schools who share an interest in Reggio.
+The co-founders of the school have made several trips to Reggio to study the approach, and have participated for over 20 years in a local professional development collaborative called Project Infinity which is devoted to supporting conversation and exchange among schools who share an interest in Reggio.

 A primary mission of the school is to promote a rich, meaningful early childhood experience for all children.
 The Nest is borne out of a dedication to challenge the status quo for early childhood education, and it is built on the belief that schools have a responsibility to strengthen family advocacy for education.